MSIA/2021-msia423-Jiang-Junpeng-project/README.md

 docker run -e MYSQL_USER -e MYSQL_PASSWORD -e MYSQL_PORT -e DATABASE_NAME -e MYSQL_HOST steam run.py create_db
 ```

-If you don't have specified `MYSQL_HOST` environment variable in your repository, or this variable is set to `None`, you can run the comment follows.
+If you don't have specified `MYSQL_HOST` environment variable in your repository, or this variable is set to `None`, you can run the command follows.
 This will create a local .db file to the default path `sqlite:///data/steam.db`

 ```bash
 docker run -e MYSQL_USER -e MYSQL_PASSWORD -e MYSQL_PORT -e DATABASE_NAME -e MYSQL_HOST steam run.py create_db